Publications

 Other publications

-At the end of the Katz Center’s eleventh year, we compiled a retrospective of the Center’s mission and accomplishments.
-The results were published in Breaking New Ground: Scholars and Scholarship at the Center for Advanced Judaic Studies, 1993–2004.
-This collection, [available here in PDF form] summarizes the theme of each fellowship year, and lists each fellow along with their major publications resulting from time spent at the Katz Center.
+An earlier retrospective of the Center’s mission and accomplishments was published in Breaking New Ground: Scholars and Scholarship at the Center for Advanced Judaic Studies, 1993–2004.
+This collection, available here in PDF form, summarizes the theme of each fellowship year, and lists each fellow along with their major publications resulting from time spent at the Katz Center.
 There are also several short essays from fellows past.

 The scholars that make up the Katz Center library staff also have worked in partnership with the fellows each year to produce a web exhibit that links the interests of individual fellows with the library’s rich resources.
 To wander through these virtual exhibits, please visit the Library at the Katz Center.